noafredman/ExpenseTrackerSwiftUI/README.md

 # Expense Tracker

 I created this app based on a home assignment I was given.
-The UI was done according to figma.
+The UI was done according to Figma provided.

 The app should contain 5 screens.

 - Welcome screen:
     - Root screen
     - When navigating from this screen, a user should not be able to go back.
+    - no restrictions were given for the name so I added a verification for the input.

 -  Bottom tabs layout

     - Home screen: * default screen *
         -  Expenses filter modal
         - Create / Edit expense modal
-    - Profile screen (no requirements given.
-I added username verification)
+    - Profile screen

 ● Welcome Screen
 - A user should be able to insert his full name and submit.